Learn how HR leaders prevent workplace burnout and raise their department’s value with Pattyrn’s employee productivity dashboard...

 Extroverts are often confident and have traits typically associated with strong leaders.
 Of course, extroverts have their weaknesses, like being emotional and making judgments using their emotions.

 On the other hand, introverts tend to be more detail-oriented, and they don't rely on encouragement from others.
-Introverts make great leaders because they are typically better at taking a step back and making leadership decisions based on logic instead of emotions.
+Introverts can also make great leaders because they are typically better at taking a step back and making leadership decisions based on logic instead of emotion.